ESCALATION FORECAST

 What do current market conditions mean for our escalation forecasts?

-A charged political environment and a complex trade policy backdrop are heavily influencing the overall rate of construction escalation.
+Elevated borrowing costs and a complex trade policy backdrop are heavily influencing the overall rate of construction escalation.
 Key trends informing our escalation forecasts are:

 • Capital – Elevated financing is limiting private projects, capping upside pressure but also delaying any broad cost relief.